takuti/takuti.me/_content/en/note/machine-learning-product.md

 Regardless of whether it's ML-based or not, our product should translate high-level business requirements into specific technical problems.

-Since “AI/ML” sounds exceptionally attractive but cannot solve all the problems in the world, making sure the connection is particularly important.
+Since "AI/ML" sounds exceptionally attractive but cannot solve all the problems in the world, making sure the connection is particularly important.

 For example, if our business requirement is to improve product margin, a technical problem our product handles is solving an optimization problem to find an optional product price.

 On the other hand, the following scenarios easily lead us in the wrong direction.

-*“We want to use AI to grow our business”* &mdash; A business requirement isn’t clear enough.
+*"We want to use AI to grow our business"* &mdash; A business requirement isn't clear enough.
 What metrics are you tracking?
 What is your measurable goal?

-*“We want to produce 2x more units in a single factory by using ML”* &mdash; Inappropriate choice of technology.
-In fact, ML might bring an innovative solution (e.g., the brand-new architecture of factory machines designed by ML algorithms), but it’s still unclear if that’s the case for this type of hardware/machine-oriented business requirements.
+*"We want to produce 2x more units in a single factory by using ML"* &mdash; Inappropriate choice of technology.
+In fact, ML might bring an innovative solution (e.g., the brand-new architecture of factory machines designed by ML algorithms), but it's still unclear if that's the case for this type of hardware/machine-oriented business requirements.

 ## 2. Is using ML for solving the problems cost-effective?